 • Are you able to go up and down stairs easily?

 Keep in mind, the loss of use of your feet may also help you qualify for Aid and Attendance.
 If you require the assistance of a spouse or other person to help you with daily activities due to the loss of function in your feet, you may also want to consider filing for this special monthly benefit.
 And if you have been denied benefits, let us know!
-We help veterans with their appeals.
+We help veterans with their appeals and win compensation increases.

 Written by